This page has been updated and replaced as part of the DNREC Web Reboot Project.

 By the terms of Appendix D-3 paragraph No. 7, The Beneficiary certifies that it will maintain and make publically available all documentation and records: (i) submitted by it in support of each funding request; and (ii) supporting expenditures of Trust Funds by the Beneficiary.

 The following is Delaware’s Beneficiary Certification documentation associated with Appendix D-3:

 Getting Delaware citizens involved

 States are required to develop plans that ensure they achieve the greatest air quality benefit in terms of NOx emission reductions, reduce public exposure, and promote clean vehicle technologies.
 Initial state plans are due 60 days after a Mitigation Trustee is named.

-DNREC held a public meeting March 23 on the VW Environmental Mitigation Plan.
+DNREC held a public workgroup meeting March 28 on the Volkswagen Environmental Mitigation Plan.
 The following links provide more information: